Latinos in the US seek to improve health and family relationships in 2022

-Denver (CO), Dec 28 (EFE) .- Latinos in the United States have as a priority for 2022 maintaining or improving their physical health and rebuilding or stabilizing their family and partner relationships, above other issues such as finances and mental health, indicates a national study released Tuesday by Lifeway Research.
+Latinos in the United States have a priority for 2022 to maintain or improve their physical health and rebuild or stabilize their family and partner relationships, above other issues such as finances and mental health, indicates a national study released by Lifeway Research.

 The survey, based on interviews with just over a thousand people conducted last September, indicates that Hispanics (especially those who profess Catholicism) are the group that emphasizes maintaining health the most (48% versus 40% of non-Hispanics), as well as restoring or amending relationships with close family members (30% versus 23%).